Consensys/tessera/config/README.md

 }
 ```

-Alternatively rather than providing a Path to the private key file, it can be nested directy into the configuration.
+Alternatively rather than providing a Path to the private key file, it can be nested directly into the configuration.

 ```
 "keyData": [